 The original GSNet predicts $12 \times 4 \times 2$ values for each sampled point at the last layer, representing $12 \times 4$ grasp scores and $12 \times 4$ grasp widths for the grasp poses along the best view.
 We modify the last layer and the network now predicts $12 \times 5 \times 2 + 12$ values.
-The changing from 4 to 5 is because we annotate an extra approach depth for the grasp poses, as stated in Sec.~\ref{sec:datacollect}.
+The change from 4 to 5 is because we annotate an extra approach depth for the grasp poses, as stated in Sec.~\ref{sec:datacollect}.
 The extra $12$ predictions denote the stable scores for grasp poses with different angles since the stable score is shared across different grasp depths.

 During inference, we multiply the original grasp score by $(1-stable\_score)$ as the new score for a grasp pose.
 Then we reparameterize the predicted grasp point, view, in-plane rotation, approach depth, and width into a 7-DoF grasp pose $\mathcal{G} = [\mathbf{R}\ \mathbf{t}\ w]$.
 We then rank all predicted grasp poses according to their scores, and select the top-$n$ grasp poses as the set of grasp poses for use in Eqn.~\ref{eqn:graspposes}.